Supports investigators with biomarker analyses measuring chronic stress, total cholesterol, immune markers and other health indicators.

 - Long-term, secure, freezer storage of samples for future analysis

-The Biomolecular Laboratory is located on the fourth floor of the UR School of Nursing’s Helen Wood Hall.
-To learn more about the lab and its services, contact:
+The Biomolecular Laboratory is located on the fourth floor of the University of Rochester School of Nursing’s Helen Wood Hall.

 Susan W. Groth